-- determine if different individuals should be assigned as Investigator(s).
-The Title IX Coordinator's decision regarding any conflicts is final.
-The Title IX Coordinator may consult with other College personnel to discuss any conflicts of interest. - (e) Nature of the Investigation.
-The investigation will include separate interviews with the Complaining Party, the Responding Party, and any witnesses whom the Investigator(s) believe will provide necessary and relevant information.
+Complainant, the Respondent, and any witnesses whom the Investigator(s) believe will provide necessary and relevant information.
 The investigation may include the review of documentation or other items relevant to the reported conduct.
-The Investigator(s) will provide the Parties with written notice of meetings at which their presence is required. - (f) The Parties' Identification of Potential Witnesses and Documentation.
+The Investigator(s) will provide the Parties with written notice of meetings at which their presence is invited or required.

+- (e) The Parties' Identification of Potential Witnesses and Documentation.
 The Parties have the opportunity (and are expected) to provide the Investigator(s) with the identification of potential witnesses who have specific information about the reported conduct and with whom they would like the Investigator(s) to speak.
 The Parties also have the opportunity (and are expected) to provide the Investigator(s) any documentation or other items or questions they would like to be considered or posed to any witness or the other Party.
 All information and questions described in this section must be presented to the Investigator(s) in writing and include a brief description as to how the persons, documents, and/or items are relevant to the reported conduct.
 This information must be provided to the Investigator(s) during the Investigation Phase and without delay upon becoming aware of it.
-The Investigator(s) will exercise discretion in their determination of what information and questions to consider and which potential witnesses identified by the Parties can provide relevant information to the investigation. - (g) Investigation Prohibitions.
+The Investigator(s) will exercise discretion in their determination of what information and questions to consider and which potential witnesses identified by the Parties can provide relevant information to the investigation. - (f) Investigation Prohibitions.
 Neither Party will be permitted to question or cross-examine directly the other Party directly during the investigation or disciplinary proceedings; questions for the other Party may be submitted to the Investigator(s) as described above.
-Moreover, the Investigator(s) generally will not gather or consider information related to either Party's sexual history outside of the conduct in question except as relevant to the alleged policy violation, as determined in the sole discretion of the Investigator(s). - (h) Responding Party Voluntary Agreement to Policy Violation.
-At any point prior to the convening of a Determination Panel, a Responding Party may agree in writing to the alleged violation(s) of the Sexual Misconduct Policy and, in the cases of sexual harassment not involving sexual violence, other inappropriate sexual contact, sexual exploitation, stalking or relationship violence, a sanction proposed by the Vice President of Student Affairs (students), Provost/Dean of the College (faculty) or the Director of Human Resources (staff or third party), as applicable.
-In cases of sexual violence, other inappropriate sexual contact, sexual exploitation, stalking or relationship violence, the individuals responsible for imposing sanctions will determine and impose sanction(s) pursuant to Section VII.B.5(a) below.
+Moreover, the Investigator(s) generally will not gather or consider information related to either Party's sexual history outside of the conduct in question except as relevant to the alleged policy violation, as determined in the sole discretion of the Investigator(s). - (g) Respondent Voluntary Agreement to Policy Violation.
+At any point prior to the convening of a Determination Panel, a Respondent may agree in writing to the alleged violation(s) of the Sexual Misconduct Policy and, in the cases of sexual harassment not involving sexual violence, other inappropriate sexual contact, sexual exploitation, stalking or relationship violence, a sanction proposed by the Vice President of Student Affairs (students), Provost/Dean of the College (faculty) or the Director of Human Resources (staff or third party), as applicable.
+In cases of sexual violence, other inappropriate sexual contact, sexual exploitation, stalking or relationship violence, the individuals responsible for imposing sanctions will determine and impose sanction(s) pursuant to Section VII.B.6 below based upon the agreed violation.
+In addition, the Parties may opt into the Alternative Resolution Process at any point prior to the Investigative Report being completed.

-4. Investigative Report and Determination of Responsibility by Determination Panel
+4. Investigative Report and Review

 (a) Content of the Investigative Report.
-At the conclusion of the Investigation Phase, the Investigator(s) will prepare an Investigative Report, which should include a summary of the factual information presented during the Investigation Phase and a separate section where the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information.
-If necessary and appropriate, the Investigative Report may also include a separate section describing the Investigator(s)' perception of the demeanor of the individuals interviewed.
+At the conclusion of the Investigation Phase, the Investigator(s) will prepare a Draft Investigative Report, which should include a summary of the factual information presented during the Investigation Phase and a separate section where the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information.
 The Investigative Report will not include a determination by the Investigator(s) as to whether a Party has violated the Sexual Misconduct Policy or what sanctions may be appropriate.
 These determinations will be made by the Determination Panel, as described below.
+The draft format of this Investigative Report is important and it reflects that the Investigator(s) may supplement or conduct additional information that may be incorporated.
+In no instance will the decision-maker review a draft Investigative Report until it is finalized.